Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Job Configuration

-A Federation Services Job is the process of moving or syncing content(including versions, ACL's, metadata) from one CMS (content management system) to another.
+A Federation Services Job is the process of moving or syncing content (including versions, ACLs, metadata) from one CMS (content management system) to another.

 **Repository Configuration**: No additional job configurations needed to set up Kafka as a repository source **Output Configuration**: No additional job configurations needed to set up Kafka as an output source